Black rat: Behaviour and ecology

-It is thought that male and female rats have similarly sized home ranges during the winter, but male rats increase the size of their home range during the breeding season.
-Along with differing between rats of different sex, home range also differs depending on the type of forest in which the black rat inhabits.
-For example, home ranges in the southern beech forests of the South Island, New Zealand appear to be much larger than the non-beech forests of the North Island.
+The black rat has a wide home range, typically foraging in a home range of 0.28–1.2 ha.
+Its home range is highly dependent on its gender, as male rats range can be up to thrice that of female rats.
+Its home range also differs depending on the type of forest; home ranges in the southern beech forests of the South Island, New Zealand appear to be much larger than the non-beech forests of the North Island.
 Due to the limited number of rats that are studied in home range studies, the estimated sizes of rat home ranges in different rat demographic groups are inconclusive.